Hameedo79/Test-Hamid-My-Fund-Action/readme.md

 ## Note

 This is just a simple application to do CRUD operations for employee data.
-You need to login before you can execute all the other endpoints, below is the default credential for logging in that created automatically when you start the application for the first time :
+You need to login before you can access all the other endpoints, below is the default credential for logging in to the app, that created automatically when you run the node server for the first time :

 * Username : admin
 * Password : admin

-When you login successfully you'll get a jwt that will be needed as an authorization for accessing all the other endpoints.
-Please note that the authorization is needed by using the Authoraztion header with format as below
+When you logged in successfully you'll get a jwt that will be needed for the authorization to access all the endpoints except the login endpoint

-Authorization : Bearer {{jwt_token}}